By Chris Todd, English Copywriter for Generations For Peace

 Something that has shaped Frosina more than she could ever have hoped or anticipated.

-In 2016, with newly discovered passion, Frosina began her second Bachelor’s Degree – this time in Pedagogy and Classroom Education.
-She expects to graduate in 2020 and hopes to teach her first class shortly thereafter.
-Frosina recognises that it will be difficult to combat the structural problem in her country’s education system that separates students from different ethnicities; however, she has her own personal methods that she plans to use to promote unity.
+With newly discovered passion, Frosina began her second Bachelor’s Degree – this time in Pedagogy and Classroom Education.
+Frosina recognises that it is difficult to combat the structural problem in her country’s education system that separates students from different ethnicities; however, she has her own personal methods that she uses to promote unity.
 “I always like to emphasise similarities, not differences…teachers are extremely important in building united society and breaking stereotypes.”

 Sign up to our e-newsletter to learn more about the impact of our programmes in the Middle East, Africa, Asia, and Europe.